Sport Management Minor

 - 3

-STRATEGIC MANAGEMENT (BNSS 495) and one-time courses offerings may be used to fill an elective requirement.
+One-time course offerings may be used to fill an elective requirement.
 For these courses, and COMM and JAMS courses, students must petition the SMG coordinator and provide a signed agreement between the student and the relevant course instructor stating that at least 1/3 of the course grade was devoted to sport or sport-related issues.
 The SMG coordinator must approve the petition before the Office of the Registrar will accept the elective credit.

 STUDENT LEARNING OUTCOMES